-We make use of the ability to copy, move, rename, and completely replace files and directories on our computers all the time.
+We copy, move, rename, and completely replace files and directories on our computers all the time.
 And your version control system shouldn't get in the way of your doing these things with your version-controlled files and directories, either.
 Subversion's file management support is quite liberating, affording almost as much flexibility for versioned files as you'd expect when manipulating your unversioned ones.
 But that flexibility means that across the lifetime of your repository, a given versioned object might have many paths, and a given path might represent several entirely different versioned objects.
 And this introduces a certain level of complexity to your interactions with those paths and objects.